 Although this is still used widely by modern Chinese medicine practitioners today, acupuncture makes our list as it was also used in ancient times.
 And, well, it is a bit bizarre even now isn’t it?!
 The sight of someone getting long, sharp needles stuck in various delicate spots on their body looks most unusual.
 It must be said though that many find it a very effective pain reliever and this was the case in the past too.

 The Yellow Emperor’s Classic of Internal Medicine was published around 100 B.C. and is the first text that mentions acupuncture.
-The treatment is based on ancient Chinese Taoist philosophy and places needles in precise locations to help unblock the bodies energy channels.
+The treatment is based on ancient Chinese Taoist philosophy.
+And places needles in precise locations to help unblock the bodies energy channels.
 This is thought to cure illness and relieve pain by allowing energy to flow around the body uninterrupted.

 08 – Mandragora